The following information can be found on this page:

 Overview

-All data in this database are drawn from public reports filed by NCAA Division I institutions.
+All data in this database are drawn from public reports filed by NCAA Division I institutions through the NCAA's Membership Financial Reporting System (MFRS).

-The athletic financial data are based on revenue and expense reports from more than 230 public schools in NCAA's Division I that have a legal obligation to release the data (the NCAA does not release the data publicly).
+The athletic financial data are based on MFRS reports from more than 230 public schools in the NCAA's Division I that have a legal obligation to release the data (the NCAA does not release the data publicly).
 Limited demographic information is included for more than 100 Division I institutions that did not share data and are private or are public institutions covered under a state exemption to open records laws.
-Beginning with the 2023 fiscal year, data were collected by the Knight Commission in partnership with Jodi Upton, Knight Chair in Data and Explanatory Journalism at Syracuse University’s S.I.
+Beginning with the 2023 Fiscal Year, data were collected by the Knight Commission in partnership with Jodi Upton, Knight Chair in Data and Explanatory Journalism at Syracuse University’s S.I.
 Newhouse School of Public Communications.
-Between fiscal years 2016 and 2022, USA TODAY contributed to the data collection.
-Data prior to fiscal year 2016 were collected by Jodi Upton, then at USA TODAY Sports.
+Between the 2016 and 2022 Fiscal Years, USA TODAY contributed to the data collection.
+Data prior to the 2016 Fiscal Year were collected by Jodi Upton, then at USA TODAY Sports.
 Data are used with permission from USA TODAY.

 Institutions that reported $0 or missing data to the NCAA are excluded from growth rate calculations for individual institutions, conferences, and subdivisions.
 They are also eliminated from peer-group growth calculations in the Custom Reporting feature.

-The number of total athletes participating in varsity athletics was obtained from Equity in Athletics Data (EADA) filed with the Office of Postsecondary Education of the U.S. Department of Education.
-Financial data from Equity in Athletics reports are not used in this database because more complete financial data are reported in the NCAA financial reports.
+Financial data from EADA reports are not used in this database because more complete financial data are reported in the NCAA MFRS reports.

 Academic spending data in this database use Education & General spending data for each institution in the Integrated Postsecondary Education Data System (IPEDS).
 IPEDS is constructed from publicly available data that institutions are required to report to the U.S. Department of Education through IPEDS surveys.
 For a more detailed description of academic spending, see the definition of academic spending below.

 The categories used to explain Where the Money Comes From (revenues) and Where the Money Goes (expenses) were identified by the Knight Commission on Intercollegiate Athletics.
-Many categories include multiple line items from the NCAA Financial Reports.
+Many categories include multiple line items from the NCAA MFRS reports.
 Definitions for all line items are provided below.
-The line identification number from the NCAA Financial Report is listed with the category definition below to verify the category from which the data is drawn.
+The line identification number from the NCAA MFRS reports is listed with the category definition below to verify the category from which the data is drawn.

 The spending database is organized by Division I subdivision due to the differing levels of financial commitment required to participate in each subdivision.